sharetribe/flex-docs/src/docs/cookbook/cookbook-payments/customize-pricing/index.md

 ---
-title: How to customize pricing
+title: Customize pricing
-slug: how-to-customize-pricing
+slug: customize-pricing
 updated: 2019-12-03
-category: guides
+category: cookbook-payments
 ingress:
   Flex allows lots of flexibility for your providers in terms of how they can set their pricing.
 This guide walks you through customizing